Gestational Trophoblastic Disease (GTD)

 Invasive moles

 These happen when hydatidiform moles grow into the wall of the uterus.
 There is a small chance of invasive moles occurring after a molar pregnancy has been removed.
-Invasive moles are cancer but rarely grow outside of the uterus.
+Invasive moles are cancerous but rarely grow outside the uterus.

 Placental site trophoblastic tumours

-These are a very rare form of GTD that grow from specialized cells in the placenta after both molar and normal pregnancies.
-They rarely spread outside of the uterus.
+These are a very rare form of GTD that grow from specialized cells in the placenta after molar or normal pregnancies.
+They rarely spread outside the uterus.

 Symptoms